 In reality, however, you know absolutely nothing about him – other than that you find him attractive.

 He probably has a girlfriend, partner or even a wife.

 He is probably approached by quite a few girls over the season so unless he makes a concerted effort to get to know you, I would enjoy your fantasy but leave this guy as just that.

 Q: Why does my ex-girlfriend lie to me and confuse me about what she wants?

-Me and my ex broke up last year. she with someone else but tells me that she single.
-It was last month She goes to me that she loves me, she miss me, she wants to be with me.
-Week later she goes I don't know.
-Today I got txt from her saying ‘I do miss u’ but act like she didn't txt it.
+I broke up with my ex-girlfriend last year.
+She is with someone else but tells me that she is single.
+Just last month she told me that she loves me, misses me and wants to be with me.
+A week later she says she now doesn’t know.
+Today I got a text from her saying ‘I do miss you’ but now she’s acting as if she didn’t send it.

 A: This girl clearly doesn’t know what she wants and is keeping you dangling just in case she changes her mind – which is not fair on you.